Firefighters battle commercial building fire in Greymouth

 Fire and Emergency shift manager Andrew Norris told Newstalk ZB the fire broke out just after 4am.

-Norris told Newstalk ZB the smoke was initially seen coming from a restaurant, before it spread to an electrical wholesale business.
+Norris said the smoke was initially seen coming from a restaurant, before it spread to an electrical wholesale business.

 Advertisement